Critical Care & International Air Ambulance

 What is an air ambulance, and when is it used?

-An air ambulance is a specially configured and equipped medical aircraft that transports patients who require medical care.
-It is typically used when ground transportation is not feasible or when the patient needs to be transported longer distances that will not be practical by other means.
+An air ambulance is a specially equipped aircraft used to transport patients who require medical care.
+It is used when ground transport is not feasible or for long-distance transfers.
+There are two main types:

 For more details, please see TYPES OF FIXED WING AIR AMBULANCE AIRCRAFT here: AIR AMBULANCE – Air Medical Transport